-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in

-ADMISSION

-Require Recommend Require for Some Consider if Submitted Not Used

-SAT or ACT X
+1 7 •

 ACT Only

 SAT Only

 SAT and SAT Subject Tests or

-ACT

 SAT Subject Tests

-C8B If your institution will make use of the for Fall 2022 please indicate which in the admissions process): •
+C8B If your institution will make use of the ne ACT in admissio on decisions for fire st-time, first-year, o degree-seeking app olicants

-X ACT with writing required ACT with writing recommended ACT with or without writing accept ited
+ACT with writing required ACT with writing recommended

+Х ACT with or without writing accep ted

-C8B If your institution will make use of the for Fall 2022 please indicate which in the admissions process): 0
+C8B If your institution will make use of the for Fall 2023 please indicate which the admissions process):

 X SAT with Essay component requ SAT with Essay component reco SAT with or without Essay compo mmended

-C8C Please indicate how your institution will use the SAT or ACT essay com ponent; check all th hat apply.
+C8C Please indicate how your institution will use the SAT o or ACT essay com oonent; check all th nat apply.

-SAT essay ACT essay 7
+SAT essay ACT essay

+For admission • •

-For admission For placement X X -
+For placement Х х 1

-For advising ^ ^ -
+For advising 1

-In place of an application essay †
+In place of an application essay 1

 As a validity check on the 1

 application process

 No college policy as of now

+Not using essay component 1

-Not using essay component
+Not using essay component l J

-C8D In addition, does your institution use e applicants' test s scores for academ ic advising?
+C8D In addition, does your institution use e applicants' test s cores for academi c advising?

-Х Yes No
+Х l Yes

+No

+Ь ]

-CSE Latest date by which SAT or ACT se cores must be rec eived for fall-term admission 8/1/2021
+C8E Latest date by which SAT or ACT se cores must be rece eived for fall-term admission

+1-Sep

-COL Latest date by which SAT Subject T 0/1/2021
+Latest date by which SAT Subject T est scores must h e received for fall term admission 1-Sep

-, •
+Latest date by writer SAT Subject 1 COLOUGS HUSED e received for fall- terrii auriiissiori 1-9eh

-C8F If necessary, use this space to clari policies (e.g., if tests are recommer scores are not curre on; however, they a
+C8F If necessary, use this space to clari policies (e.g., if tests are recommer SAT & ACT test s Fall 2022 admissi cores are not curre on; however, they ently required for are

-students, or if tests are not required olarship considerat

-students): placement. ,

-,

-Please indicate which tests your instituti on uses for placem ent (e.g., state tests s):
+C8G X X X X X Please indicate which tests your instituti SAT ACT SAT Subject Tests AP CLEP Institutional Exam on uses for placeme ent (e.g., state tests ):

-X SAT ACT

-X X X X X SAT Subject Tests

-X AP

-Χ CLEP

-Х Institutional Exam State Exam (specify):
+State Exam (specify):

+- · · · · · · · · · · · · · · · · · · · - - •